Our Staff

 EDITOR / OWNER

 Thorunn Kristjansdottir is the principal, editor, publisher and designer of Main Street Magazine.
 She founded the magazine in January of 2013, because she found a niche: there wasn’t any magazine specifically for this area.
 Yes, there were numerous magazines that covered the area, but they also covered everything from Poughkeepsie to Vermont.
 Thorunn thought that there was a need for a magazine for just this area, featuring stories about the people, businesses, and curiosities that are to be found in this corner of the world.
-Having done this before (she was the co-creator, editor and publisher of another similar magazine), she went to work to create Main Street Magazine for Millerton and it’s surrounding area in late 2012.
+Having done this before (she was the co-creator, editor and publisher of another similar magazine), she went to work to create Main Street Magazine for Millerton and its surrounding area in late 2012.
 A magazine that is high-end in every aspect, from the content, writing and articles to the photographs and advertisements, from the layout to the printing.
 She strives for perfection at each step of the way.

 Thorunn’s background lies in design, branding, marketing, and the magazine publication world.
 She has a BFA in Graphic Design and a BA in History, both with Cum Laude honors, from SUNY New Paltz.
 She is currently working on her Masters Degree in Integrative Marketing Communications at Marist College.
 Thorunn is also the principal of Thorunn Designs, LLC., a graphic design and marketing firm, as well as two seasonal Icelandic horse magazines —Tolt News and The Icelandic StudBook.